 Kathryn Atkin DNP, WHNP-BC, ANP-BC

-Katie Atkin is Assistant Professor in the School of Nursing at the MGH Institute of Health Professions.
-Dr. Atkin teaches in the Women's Health Nurse Practitioner program.
+Katie Atkin has been Assistant Professor in the School of Nursing at the MGH Institute of Health Professions.
+Dr. Atkin teaches in the Women's Health Nurse Practitioner program since 2015.
 She is board certified as both an Adult Nurse Practitioner and a Women's Health Nurse Practitioner with years of clinical experience as an RN in inpatient obstetrics and as a Nurse Practitioner in outpatient obstetrics and gynecology.

 Dr. Atkin earned the Doctor of Nursing Practice from the MGH Institute in 2014.
 Her doctoral capstone was on the use of Long-acting reversible contraception (LARC) in adolescents and recommendations for primary care providers.

 Atkin, K., Scannell, M. & Nicholas, P. (2019).
 Use of Dolutegravir for Antiretroviral Therapy for Women of Childbearing Age.
 Journal of Obstetric, Gynecologic & Neonatal Nursing.
 Published online August 31, 2019.
 DOI: https://doi.org/10.1016/j.jogn.2019.08.003

 Atkin, K., Beal, M., Long-Middleton, E. & Roncari, D. (2015).
 Long-acting reversible contraception in teenagers: Primary care recommendations.
 Nurse Practitioner, 40(3), 38-46.